 Kariye MuseumChurch of St. Saviour in Chora

 Ancient Byzantine church later converted into a mosque in the 15th century AD.
-It was used as a museum of Byzantine mosaics and frescoes during the Republic era until September 2020, then it's re-converted to mosque.
+It was used as a museum of Byzantine mosaics and frescoes during the Republic era until end of October 2020, then it's re-converted to mosque.
 The typical Ottoman neighborhood with wooden houses is also very interesting to stroll around.

 Tel: (212) 631 92 41